marnixk/swagger-scrape/README.md

 		/**
 		 * @id anotherAction
 		 * @swagger
-		 * This bit of documentation is specific to the showProfile method */ function actionFunction2(req, resp) {
+		 * This bit of documentation is specific to the other method */ function actionFunction2(req, resp) {